The New World’s Musical Conversation: An Exploration of Opera in the Americas

 - 4 min read

-Long before Dvořák advised Americans in 1893 to draw from African American and Indigenous sources in order to form a national music, composers across the Americas were already doing precisely that — not defensively, not programmatically, but organically.
+Long before Dvořák advised Americans in 1893 to draw from African American and Indigenous sources to form a national music, composers across the Americas were already doing precisely that.
+They did so not defensively or programmatically, but organically.
 Opera, the most prestigious European genre of the nineteenth century, became one of the principal sites where the New World answered Europe in its own language.

 The story does not begin in New York.

-In 1711, in Mexico City, Manuel de Zumaya’s La Parténope was performed at the viceregal court — the earliest known opera composed in the Americas.[1]
-Its libretto followed the conventions of Italian opera seria: mythological intrigue, courtly love, heroic resolution.
+In 1711, in Mexico City, Manuel de Zumaya’s La Parténope was performed at the viceregal court.
+This was the earliest known opera composed in the Americas.
+Its libretto followed the conventions of Italian opera seria, featuring mythological intrigue, courtly love, and heroic resolution.
 Mexico was not rejecting Europe; it was demonstrating fluency.
 The New World entered the operatic conversation speaking Italian.

 By the nineteenth century, that fluency had matured into something more ambitious.
-Antônio Carlos Gomes’s Il Guarany premiered at La Scala in 1870 to immediate acclaim.[2]
-The libretto was in Italian.
-The orchestration was grounded in the language of Verdi.
-But the subject was unmistakably Brazilian.
+Antônio Carlos Gomes’s Il Guarany premiered at La Scala in 1870 to immediate acclaim.
+The libretto was in Italian, and the orchestration was grounded in the language of Verdi.
+However, the subject was unmistakably Brazilian.
 Based on José de Alencar’s novel O Guarani, the opera centers on the love between Peri, a Guarani prince, and Cecília, the daughter of a Portuguese nobleman.
-The setting is sixteenth-century Brazil.
-The atmosphere is Romantic Indianist.
+The setting is sixteenth-century Brazil, and the atmosphere is Romantic Indianist.
 The dramatic tension unfolds not in mythic Greece or medieval Europe but in tropical America.

 Gomes placed an interracial love story at the center of Il Guarany in 1870.
 A Guarani prince and the daughter of a Portuguese nobleman.
 Not as scandal.
 Not as provocation.
 As destiny.
 As nation-building.